ph7000/Linux-Scheduling-Classes/README.md

 This represents a scheduling regime, which, although rigorous, is optimized for a simple set of tasks (here, the exponential-time algorithm: calculating the fibonacci sequence).

-Once the kernel is built and compiled with the oven class, we can simply call `make` and then `./fibonacci n` where n is a positive integer, to use the ove class's policy.
+Once the kernel is built and compiled with the oven class, we can simply call `make` and then `./fibonacci n` where n is a positive integer, to use the oven class's policy.

 Please note that kernel development is best done with VMWare or an equivalent tool; also necessary is setting up the Linux kernel on the VM -- a great guide is [here](https://w4118.github.io/guides/kernel-compilation.html)!